TnTech-ECE/S25_Team1_MyCapstoneProject/Conceptual Design/Conceptual Design.md

 - The microcontroller will communicate to the motors the speeds and torque needed to follow the designated path.
 - Size of the drivetrain will be dependent on the eventual size of CirceBot as well as the final positioning of the motors.

-## **Robot Chassis**
+## **Lidar Camera/Depth Sensor**
-- The robot chassis will ultimately be up to the design of the Mechanical Engineering team.
-They will use the specifications given to construct a durable and capable platform to host the power system, operating system, motors, and cable laying device.
+-

 ## **Cable Laying Device**
-- Again this will likely be left up to the Mechanical Engineering team, so that they can better develop the correct materials and hardware to ensure a durable and capable system.
+-Note: I don't think we ever came to a consensus of whether or not to have a motor to help with the cable dispensing out of the box, so I will leave this section until the ME team send us that link to give us a better idea of yes or no.

 ## **Hardware Block Diagram**
 ![Hardware Block Diagram](https://github.com/TnTech-ECE/S25_Team1_MyCapstoneProject/blob/Conceptual-Design/Conceptual%20Design/Hardware%20Block%20Diagram.png)